ligato/docs/docs/plugins/vpp-plugins.md

 # VPP Plugins

 This section describes the VPP agent plugins.
-Each plugin section provides:
+The information provided for each plugin consists of the following:

-- Short description
+- Description.
-- Pointers to the `*.proto` containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and the conf file if one is available.
+- Pointers to the `.proto` files containing configuration/NB protobuf API definitions, the 'models.go' file defining the model, and conf file if available.
-- Example configuration interactions using an etcd data store, REST and gPRC.
+- Configuration programming example using an etcd data store, REST and gPRC.

-!!!
-Note
-    For VPP plugins, REST supports the retrieval of the existing configuration.
-You can't use REST to add, modify or delete configuration data.

 ---